IPC (electronics): Market research

 IPC members are eligible to participate in IPC’s statistical programs, which provide free monthly or quarterly reports for specific industry and product markets.
 Statistical programs cover the electronics manufacturing services (EMS), printed circuit board (PCB), laminate, process consumables, solder and assembly equipment segments.

 Annual reports are distributed for the EMS and PCB segments, covering market size and sales growth, with breakdowns by product type and product mix as well as revenue trends from value-added services, trends in materials, financial metrics, and forecasts for total production in the Americas and the world.

 Monthly market reports for the EMS and PCB segments provide recent data on market size, sales and order growth, book-to-bill ratios and near-term forecasts.

+Classes

+The IPC have established three classes of workmanship standards for assemblies, IPC Class 1, IPC Class 2, and IPC Class 3.

+Usually both Class 1 and Class 2 focus on consumer clients and Class 3 is for industrial use.